ooni/probe-cli/docs/design/dd-005-dslx.md

 `Map` expects `input` to be closed to signal EOF.
 Similarly, `Map` will close the returned channel when done writing it.

-(In the current prototype, this function's name is `MapAsync`; we should delete the `Map` function and rename `MapAsync` to `Map`.
-The prototype also defines a type name `Streamable` that wraps the channel, but that seems unnecessary.)

 We also need a convenience function, `StreamList`, that takes in input a list and returns a channel: